Cecilia-xu/Leetcode/937/Note.md

 Note:
 1. T - generic type (choose the type which is the same as object's)
 2. Same to Object o1, Object o2
+3. Imagining that we only have two objects that need to be compared with each other
 ## How to use comparator interface by sorting?
 ``` Java
 Arrays.sort(a, comp);